Anxiety Treatment • Dual Diagnosis Support • Alpine Recovery Lodge

 What should I know before I choose an anxiety treatment program?

-Anxiety treatment often works best when care feels calm, structured, and clear.
-Many people do better when they have real therapy, a predictable routine, support for sleep and stress, and help for both anxiety and substance use when both are present.
+Anxiety treatment often works best when care feels emotionally safe, structured, and clear.
+Many people do better when they have real therapy, support for sleep and stress, practical coping skills, and help for both anxiety and substance use when both are present.

 If anxiety is affecting your sleep, work, parenting, relationships, or sobriety, you are not alone.
 This page explains what anxiety can feel like, when it may be time to get help, what levels of care may fit best, and what the first steps can look like at Alpine Recovery Lodge.